Call

 GitLab linkage keeps images, projects, and branches in a familiar ecosystem.
 Opsy orchestrates above Kubernetes without competing with Git as the code system of record.

 Security starts with least-privilege keys: only the operations a scenario needs.
-Rotation and retiring unused integrations are part of mature operations.
+Rotation and retiring unused integrations are part of mature operations grounded in RBAC & access.

-Trigger deploys from CI after tests pass; sync status to a ticket system; export release frequency reports for leadership.
+Trigger deploys from CI after tests pass (see simplified CI/CD); sync status to a ticket system; export release frequency reports for leadership.
 The easier a flow is to reproduce from docs, the fewer mystery scripts survive in prod.

 Large orgs benefit from an integration catalog: owner, key, SLA.
 That cuts “whose webhook is this?” risk.

-Project linkage avoids duplicating team and repo directories.
-Registry ties simplify image selection on deploy and reduce wrong-tag mistakes.
+Provider linkage avoids duplicating team and repo directories.
+Registry ties simplify image selection on deploy (AI deploy) and reduce wrong-tag mistakes.

 External scenarios via API add behavior without forking the product - important long-term: you can take platform updates without merging custom patches forever.